UbiquitousLanguage/WorkshopEventSourcing/README.md

 ## Structure

-The workshop source files are located in the `src` folder and there are several stages:
+The workshop source files are located in the `steps` folder and there are several stages:

-- `01-` is to get things started
+- `1_the_beginning` is to get things started
-- `02-` shows how events are being persisted
+- `2_event_streams` shows how events are being persisted
-- `03-` explains how to build your first read model
+- `3_read_models` explains how to build read models
-- `04-` demonstrates how event-sourced aggregates can be tested
-- `05-` is where we build another read model

-Each section contains two folders - `before` and `after`.
-The first one contains the starting point for the section and the second one shows the completed code for the section.
-Of course, even the `after` version has a lot of potential for being improved.
+The final code is located in the `src` folder and it is meant to be close to production quality.

 ## What to do